MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-agent-reject-notifications.md

 > [!IMPORTANT]
 >
 > - Agent reject won't apply to workstreams that have **Do not disturb** as an allowed presence for workstreams.
-More information: [Create workstreams for unified routing](create-workstreams.md)<!--note from editor: Edited because it looks like work-stream-introduction.md now resolves to create-workstreams.md.-->
+More information: [Create workstreams for unified routing](create-workstreams.md)
 > - Agent reject notification alerts aren't supported in Omnichannel for Customer Service on Unified Service Desk.